 Disney Vacation Club

-This page provides basic information about Disney Vacation Club (DVC), Disney’s timeshare program.
-As DVCTimeshares.com is an independently owned website, we are able to provide you with unbiased recommendations on the best and most affordable ways to buy, rent, or sell a DVC timeshare.
-If you have any additional questions that are not answered by the information on this page, please call us at 855-793-8216 for assistance.
+This page provides basic information about the Disney Vacation Club (DVC), Disney’s timeshare program.
+If you have any additional questions that are not answered by the information on this page, please call us at phone for assistance.

 Please click any link below to jump to a particular topic.